-Amateurs sit and wait for inspiration, the rest of us just get up and go to work.
+Amateurs sit and wait for inspiration, he rest of us just get up and go to work.

 – Stephen King

 Similar to the Hour of Power is the concept that certain parts of the day are more productive than others.
 Once again we’re all different in this respect, and it’s why some people are “morning people” while others prefer the evenings.
 I once even had a star employee who worked best from one to three in the morning, and insisted on being in the office at that time.
-I won’t distract our discussion by describing the other problems that caused.
+(I won’t divert our discussion by describing the other problems that caused.)

-Afternoons for me are far more difficult.
-I find it harder to maintain focus, even when removing distractions, and I know my mental acuity is not operating at the level it was in the morning.
-Therefore I schedule phone calls, more mindless tasks, and errands during this time.
-A couple times a week I’ll also take advantage of it to do a walking meditation on the beach.
-Work, or improvement, is still being done – just not the most critical tasks.
-I’m trying to work on improving my mental productivity in the afternoon, but so far nothing has changed—perhaps reinforcing how powerful the productive time of my day is.
+While I find that my mornings are usually very productive, afternoons are far more difficult.
+I find it harder to maintain focus, even when removing distractions, and I know my mentalacuity is not at the level it was in the morning.
+Therefore, I schedule phone calls, more mindless tasks, and errands during this time.
+A couple times a week, I’ll also take do a walking meditation on the beach.
+During this time, work (improvement) is still being done, just not the most critical tasks.
+I’m working on improving my mental productivity in the afternoon, but so far nothing has changed—perhaps reinforcing how powerful the productive time of my day is.

-The evenings are a bit better than the afternoons, but my priority in the evening is my family therefore I purposely don’t schedule any task work.
-When I have time, which is common since my wife enjoys more sleep than I require, I will use the evenings to catch up on reading.
-If my brain feels a bit fried I’ll turn on the TV.
-I end the evening with some reflection.
+Evenings are a bit better than the afternoons, but my priority in the evening is my family.
+Therefore, I purposely don’t schedule any work tasks during this part of the day.
+When I have evening free time—which is common, since my wife requires more sleep than I do—I use the evenings to catch up on reading.
+If my brain feels a bit fried, I’ll turn on the TV.
+I end the evening with some reflection